TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ## Local development environment

 Start your local development environment by running `taito kaboom`.
 Once the command starts to install libraries, you can leave it on the background while you continue with configuration.
-Once the application has started, open the web gui with `taito open client`.
-If the application fails to start, run `taito trouble` to see troubleshooting.
+Once the application has started, open the web application UI with `taito open client` (or the static website with `taito open www`).
+If your project includes a static website, you need to configure it (see [/www/README.md](/www/README.md) for configuration instructions).

+> If the application fails to start, run `taito trouble` to see troubleshooting.
 More information on local development you can find from [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Basic settings